 What is Diabetic Foot?

 Diabetic foot is a complication that affects people with diabetes.
-It occurs when there is damage to the nerves and blood vessels in the feet, which can lead to serious problems, such as infections, ulcers, and even amputation.
+It occurs when there is damage to the nerves and blood vessels in the feet, leading to serious problems, such as infections, ulcers, and even amputation.

 What causes Diabetic Foot?